ssc256/keypsafe-docs/architecture/system-architecture.md

 ### Web app

-The primary user interface.
+For now, the primary user interface.
 Built with Vite + React.

 **Key routes:**